cchristou3/ChristmasConcurrencyConundrumSimulation/README.md

-# CO3401 Advanced Software Engineering Techniques – Coursework (Part 1)
+# CO3401 Advanced Software Engineering Techniques

 ## Title: Java Simulation of a Christmassy Concurrency Conundrum

-This repository contains the written answers to the questions in the Coursework (Part 1) of the CO3401 Advanced Software Engineering Techniques module.
+This repository contains the written answers to the questions in the Coursework of the CO3401 Advanced Software Engineering Techniques module.
 The questions and detailed answers are provided below.

 ## Main Program Structure